barbaraaboagye/barbaraaboagye.github.io/_posts/2015-03-10-Minning-Soft-Skills.markdown

 ---
 layout:     post
 title:      "Soft skills every programmer shold have."
-subtitle:   "Good developer knows not only how to develop program, but also how to be smart in real life."
+subtitle:   "Good developer knows not only how to develop program, but also how to win in real life."
 date:       2015-03-10 12:00:00
 author:     "Nickolas"
 header-img: "img/post-bg-01.jpg"